number-25/rich_directRNA/docs/output.md

 minimap2 (SAM format) and output it in compressed BAM format, and then index this file.

-## Create files to visualise mapping
+## Create files to visualise mapping coverage

 ### bedtools